 Students will be reviewed at the conclusion of each quarter in the first year, and at the conclusion of the fourth quarter for completion of requirements to progress to PGY2.
-These criteria are that each student must achieve:
+The criteria for progression to PGY2:

-- 1) an overall GPA of 3.0 or greater. - 2) a grade of 75 or greater on the cumulative PGY1 final.
-Students not achieving a grade of 75 or greater will be allowed to take the exam again. - 3) a grade of 75 or greater on the Frozen Section practical, performing a frozen section procedure from receipt of the specimen to hand-off of the diagnostic slide within 7 minutes.
-Students who do not attain a 75 on the practical or who cannot perform the procedure in 7 minutes will be allowed to take the practical a second time, but must successfully achieve the stated goal. - 4) Autopsy Reports: - a.
+- 1) A cumulative GPA of 3.0 or greater. - 2) a grade of 75 or greater on the cumulative PGY1 final.
+Students not achieving a grade of 75 or greater will be allowed to take the exam once again.
+On the re-take, the student must achieve greater than 75, however, the recorded maximum grade a student can be assigned on the re-take exam is a 75. - 3) a grade of 75 or greater on the Frozen Section practical, performing a frozen section procedure from receipt of the specimen to hand-off of 2 diagnostic slides within 7 minutes.
+Students who do not attain a 75 on the practical (including special procedure questions) or who cannot perform the procedure in 7 minutes will be allowed to take the practical a second time but must successfully achieve the stated goal - 4) Autopsy Reports: - a.
 Students are assigned autopsy rotations throughout PGY1. - b.
-Students must complete three autopsy reports, submitted to the Clinical Coordinator, by the conclusion of PGY1. - 5) A student must possess a valid driver's license and have daily access to a means of transportation (e.g. a car or motorcycle)
+Students must complete three autopsy reports, submitted to the Clinical Coordinator, by the conclusion of PGY1 (due date set by the Clinical Coordinator). - 5) A student must possess a valid driver's license and have daily access to a means of transportation (e.g. a car or motorcycle)

-Students not meeting these criteria may be remediated until all criteria are met.
+Students not meeting these criteria may be remediated until all criteria are met as indicated.
 However, the student will not be allowed to begin the second year until these criteria are met.
 Missed time in clinical rotations will be required to be made up at the end of the clinical year, with placement at the discretion of the program and availability of sites.